Heritage News

 Understanding the New Testament in Seven Sentences

 In June, over 70 people attended a weekend intensive led by Dr. Eric Foster-Whiddon (former youth/discipleship pastor) who drove from Kansas to join us.
 This equipping drew a diverse group from across our church family and beyond, and the feedback was overwhelmingly positive.
-Many participants expressed a hunger for more opportunities to learn and dive deeper into the Scriptures like this one.
+Many participants expressed a hunger for more opportunities like this one to learn and dive deeper into the Scriptures.

 Small Groups and Discover Heritage

-This Spring we finished up with 47 groups and 902 participants consistently involved.
+This Spring we had 47 groups and 902 participants consistently involved.

 Our summer Discover Heritage small group has been a place of connection and growth, with 30 people participating as they learn more about our church’s vision, values, and what it means to be part of this community.
 These groups continue to be a vital pathway for helping people take next steps in their faith journey.